 - What course format works best for you?

 - Explore internship opportunities for Palmer students

 - Join our Facebook group and our listserv (KIOSK)

 - Look at our housing resources page for students attending in Manhattan

-- Watch our video Palmer School!
+- Watch our powerpoint: Palmer School!

 - Long Island University’s Palmer School Grads Earn Top Dollar, Survey Shows (Press Release)

 - Librarians: Masters of the info universe (CNN)